Triangulated categories of relative 1-motives: Motivic Picard functor

-By adjunction, the right-hand side is isomorphic to the motivic cohomology group $H^{n,1}_\CM(X)$.
-Because $S$ is regular, we know from Proposition~\ref{prop:mot_coh_1} how to compute it: it is zero for $\neq 1,2$, and we have explicit morphisms relating it to $\CO^\times(X)_\BQ$ if $n=1$ (resp. $\Pic(X)_\BQ$ if $n=2$).
-The idea of the rest of the proof is to apply a similar localisation argument to the proof of Proposition~\ref{prop:mot_coh_1} to the group
+As $S$ and $X$ are regular, we know from Proposition~\ref{prop:mot_coh_1} how to compute $H^{n,1}_{\CM}(X)$: it is zero for $n\neq 1,2$, and we have explicit isomorphisms relating it to $\CO^\times(X)_\BQ$ if $n=1$ (resp. $\Pic(X)_\BQ$ if $n=2$).
+The idea of the rest of the proof is to apply a localisation argument similar to the proof of Proposition~\ref{prop:mot_coh_1}.
 Let $j:U\ra S$ be a non-empty open set and $i:Z\ra S$ its reduced closed complement.
-Then by applying colocalisation, we get a commutative diagram
+Then by colocalisation, we get a morphism of long exact sequences